allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 The implementation for metadata MUST report the following properties for a DID document

-- `created`: a [datetime](https://www.w3.org/TR/xmlschema11-2/#dateTime) string of the creation date, that is the utc date associated to the block height when the DID document was submitted the first time
+- `created`: a [datetime](https://www.w3.org/TR/xmlschema11-2/#dateTime) string of the creation date that is the UTC date associated with the block height when the DID document was submitted the first time
-- `updated`: a [datetime](https://www.w3.org/TR/xmlschema11-2/#dateTime) string of the last update date, that is the utc date associated to the block height when the DID document was submitted the last time
+- `updated`: a [datetime](https://www.w3.org/TR/xmlschema11-2/#dateTime) string of the last update date that is the UTC date associated with the block height when the DID document was submitted the last time
-- `deactivated`: a boolean field that indicates whenever the DID document is [deactivated](#Deactivate)
+- `deactivated`: a boolean field that indicates if the DID document is [deactivated](#Deactivate)
-- `versionId`: for the version id we use the hex encoded blake2b hash of the transaction that created/updated the DID
+- `versionId`: a hex-encoded BLAKE2b hash of the transaction that created or updated the DID

 ##### [DID Resolution Metadata](https://www.w3.org/TR/did-core/#did-resolution-metadata)

-The resolution metadata are outside the scope of the gRPC interface and are not covered in this ADR
+The resolution metadata are outside the scope of the gRPC interface and are not covered in this ADR.

 #### [DID URL Syntax](https://www.w3.org/TR/did-core/#did-url-syntax)

-The DID URL is outside the scope of the gRPC interface and are not covered in this ADR
+The DID URL is outside the scope of the gRPC interface and is not covered in this ADR.
 ##### [Query parameters](https://www.w3.org/TR/did-core/#did-parameters)

-The query parameters URL is outside the scope of the gRPC interface and are not covered in this ADR
+The query parameters URL is outside the scope of the gRPC interface and is not covered in this ADR.

 <!--